iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 $ dvc repro
 ```

-It'll analyze the changes, use existing <abbr>run-caches</abbr>, and execute
+It'll analyze the changes, use existing results from the <abbr>run-cache</abbr>,
-only the commands that are needed to produce new results (model, metrics,
+and execute only the commands needed to produce new results (model, metrics,
 plots).

 The same logic applies to other possible adjustments — edit source code, update